Configuring a Distributor for Prepaid Services

 o Send statistics via email – Define how you will provide statistics to your customers.

-o Suspend on insufficient funds for subscriptions – Specify whether PortaBilling® should check whether the customer has sufficient funds for their subscription charges.
+o Suspend customers – Specify whether PortaBilling® should check whether the reseller has sufficient funds for their subscription charges.

 o Permanently terminate customers after provisional termination – Enable this option to permanently terminate resellers and define the amount of days for termination delay.